Set up a general development environment for SharePoint 2013

 Create a SharePoint development environment on a Microsoft Azure virtual machine

-First, decide what you want to build (to learn more about apps for SharePoint, see SharePoint Add-ins):
+First, decide what you want to build (to learn more about SharePoint Add-ins, see SharePoint Add-ins):

-If you want to build , we provide those steps in this article.
+If you want to build farm solutions, we provide those steps in this article.

-If you want to create apps for SharePoint, see Tools and environments for developing SharePoint Add-ins.
+If you want to create SharePoint Add-ins, see Tools and environments for developing SharePoint Add-ins.

 If you haven’t activated the Microsoft Azure benefit that comes with your MSDN subscription, you can learn more about it at Microsoft Azure Benefit for MSDN Subscribers.